Natural family planning: Debates

 Theological opposition has come from some denominations of Protestant Christianity.
 The Reformed theologian John Piper's Desiring God ministry states of NFP, "There is no reason to conclude that natural family planning is appropriate but that 'artificial' (non-abortive) means are not."
 Eastern Orthodox couple Sam and Bethany Torode, former advocates of NFP-only, have redacted their position to include barrier methods and explain their current theology this way:

-We also see honest congruity with the language of the body by saying "no" to conception with our bodies (via barrier methods or sensual massage) when our minds and hearts are also saying "no" to conception.
-We don't believe this angers God, nor that it leads to the slippery slope of relativism or divorce.
-We strongly disagree with the idea that this is a mortal sin....
-It's a theological attack on women to always require that abstinence during the time of the wife's peak sexual desire (ovulation) for the entire duration of her fertile life, except for the handful of times when she conceives.

 Traditionalist Catholic priest Francis Ripley criticizes the concept: